fredj/openlayers/changelog/upgrade-notes.md

 #### ol/control/MousePosition

 The control will now by default keep displaying the last mouse position when the mouse leaves the viewport.
-With `placeholder: '&#160;'` you can keep the old behaviour.
+With `placeholder: '&#160;'` you can keep the old behavior.
 The `placeholder` option no longer accepts `false` as a valid value, instead simply omit the option.
 The `undefinedHTML` option has been removed.
 You should use `placeholder` instead.

 #### ol/PluggableMap